vmware-tanzu/thepodlets/site/_episodes/001-cloud-native.md

 [END OF EPISODE]

-[00:49:52] KN: Thank you for listening to The Podlets Cloud Native Podcast.
-Find us on Twitter @thepodlets and on the https://thepodlets.io website, where you'll find transcripts and show notes.
+[00:49:52] ANNOUNCER: Thank you for listening to The Podlets Cloud Native Podcast.
+Find us on Twitter https://twitter.com/ThePodlets and on the https://thepodlets.io website, where you'll find transcripts and show notes.
 We'll be back next week.
 Stay tuned by subscribing.

 [END]